-When animal life burst forth on earth, initially all in the marine environment, Antarctica lay along what is now Australia’s southern margin, but the pair was rotated anticlockwise about 90° and the equator ran though both continents.
-About 400 million years ago Gondwana moved dramatically and Antarctica took up its place over the South Pole, moving a little from time to time.
+When animal life first began on Earth, initially all in the marine environment, Antarctica lay along what is now Australia’s southern margin.
+Australia and Antarctica were rotated anticlockwise around 90° from where they are today, and the equator ran though both continents.
+About 400 million years ago Gondwana moved dramatically and Antarctica took its place over the South Pole, moving only a little from time to time.
 Thus, the South Pole has not always been within Antarctica, but always very close to it.

 When animal life evolved, the carbon dioxide content of the atmosphere was much higher than now.
 Some estimates put it at 15–20 times higher.
 As the oxygen content grew it eventually reached the stratosphere, where it was converted to ozone, providing protection from ultraviolet rays.
 When this happened, plant life moved from the oceans to the land and then land animals evolved to feed on the plant life.

-About 130 million years ago Gondwana really began to disintegrate, with India and South America-Africa departing.
-The links between Australia and Antarctica remained very strong until about 55 million years, when Australia began moving north quickly, allowing Antarctica to become isolated for the first time since animals evolved.
+About 130 million years ago Gondwana began to disintegrate, with India, South America and Africa departing.
+The links between Australia and Antarctica remained very strong until about 55 million years, when Australia began moving north quickly, isolating Antarctica for the first time since animals evolved.
 At about 30 million years the Antarctic Circumpolar circulation evolved, the Southern Ocean began to circulate around the southern world, and the modern Antarctic environment evolved.